Orlando Water Parks

 So, what are you waiting for?
 Slather on the sunscreen, grab your favorite pair of sunglasses and a waterproof camera, and dive into the ultimate in aquatic thrills and relaxation at water parks in Orlando — including these standouts at our theme parks!

 Please note: Depending on the timing of your visit, some experiences may be temporarily modified.
 Additionally, Orlando’s water parks are subject to seasonal and maintenance closings.
-Learn more about healthy travel and what’s open in Orlando, and check with your favorite water parks for their current status.
+Learn more about healthy travel in Orlando, and check with your favorite water parks for their current status.

 Universal Orlando Resort

 Universal’s Volcano Bay is Universal Orlando Resort’s water theme park, featuring South Pacific ambiance and innovative technology designed to change the way you wait for rides.
 This state-of-the-art park is the perfect place to cool down after experiencing Universal Studios Florida and Universal’s Islands of Adventure.

 Save on discount tickets: Universal Orlando Resort